 One of the first things you’ll do when considering a stay at Topsail Island is picking your location.

 Topsail Island is divided into three jurisdictions- North Topsail Beach, Surf City, and Topsail Beach.
 There are two bridges to access the island- one that enters the island at North Topsail and one in Surf City.
 We like the area in North Topsail near the bridge.
 If you prefer being able to walk to dining or the fishing pier, maybe a stay in Surf City would be better suited.
 Topsail Beach is very quiet and similar to the north side of the island.

 Topsail Island Rentals

-Most of the island’s vacations rentals are managed by local realty companies.
+Most of the island’s vacation rentals are managed by local realty companies.

 Here are a few to consider: